liqd/adhocracy3/docs/frontend/overview.rst

 one of the later requests fails.

-For this case, the adhocracy backend allows to encode several requests in a single :ref:`batch request <batch-requests>` that is then processes in a single database transaction.
+For this case, the adhocracy backend allows to encode several requests in a single :ref:`batch request <batch-requests>` that is then processed in a single database transaction.
 This way the whole batch is rolled back if a single request fails.